 Lack of scalability

 This issue is the result of all the problems we’ve previously mentioned.
-If your MOOC platform has problems with its reputation, course completion rate, content quality, and user friendliness, you won’t be able to get new users and your revenue will remain the same or even drop.
+If your MOOC platform has problems with its reputation, course completion rate, content quality, and user-friendly UI and UX, you won’t be able to get new users and your revenue will remain the same or even drop.
 Moreover, educational platforms sometimes face technical problems like issues with platform architecture, not being ready for a big flow of users, and data breaches.

 How to build a trusted teaching and learning platform?

-We’ve prepared some advice on how to create or improve your existing massive open online course platform and solve the problems we’ve mentioned above.
+We’ve prepared some advice on how to create or improve your existing online school and solve the problems we’ve mentioned above.
 We’ll skip the basic MOOC features and focus on the most important ones.

 Ensuring a stable flow of quality content